IndigoDomotics/TestingBase/README.md

     and return if they are within the specified tolerance_seconds.
 Useful because we pass through the event timestamp in all event data, so if you want to test a known payload on the action side you can use `datetime.now()` and then compare it to the timestamp passed through to help with that testing.

+#### Troubleshooting

+Here are some random things to help you troubleshoot if you run into problems.

+  - If you get some nonsense about detached head in a project that uses this submodule, it perhaps means that you accidentally did a `git add` on the `tests/shared` directory.
+You shouldn't do that since this is a submodule and git will get confused if you try to actually add it.
+So just do a `git reset tests/shared` and that should remove it from the git commit list.
+  - Another thing to look for, particularly if **PyCharm is showing red** in the Git window:
+    Open the PyCharm settings and select the Version Control-> Directory Mappings to make sure that the test/shared mapping is not there (it may show as unmapped, and thats OK).
+If `tests/shared` is listed as a separate git root, **delete it**.
+There should only be the main project mapping in the list.
+PyCharm seems to want to automatically add this mapping unexpectedly, so if you see a red dot in the commit window and/or a red line in the git log window, you should check this.